- What is an educational assistant?

 - the school meets the supervisory, cultural, social and emotional learning goals of students.

-We use the pay grid for tutors and educational assistants to determine salaries.
+We use the pay grid for educational assistants to determine salaries.
 You can review the collective agreement between the Government of Yukon and the Yukon Teachers' Association for more information on levels.

 Find an educational assistant job